Stuycs-K/finalprojectapcs-4-jiang-andy-takahashi-sean/PROTOTYPE.md

   - Regular speed of tetrimino falling.
 - void hardDrop()
   - Immediate drop once called.
-- (new) int collision()
+- (new) ~~int~~boolean collision()
-  - Determines location of tetrimino to be dropped based on other block configurations on the screen.
+  - ~~Determines location of tetrimino to be dropped based on other block configurations on the screen~~.
-~
+  - Helper method to see if a block collides with the border or another lock ~
 - (new) void initializeBlocks()
   - To be implemented differently depending on tetrimino configuration of blocks.
 Will initialize PVectors for each of the four blocks in the tetrimino.